dunhamlab/PacRAT/README.md

   * The `barcodes_below_cutoff.txt` file lists barcodes that were not processed because they did not meet the read cutoff specified by `--cutoff`, if the `--stats` option is included.
 You can double check that the script is working properly by adding together the number of barcodes in your output file (from `--out`) and the number of barcodes in the `barcodes_below_cutoff.txt` file.
 If the `--stats` option is not included, the `barcodes_below_cutoff.txt` file will not be generated.
   * The `below_threshold_Ncount.txt` file returns the number of barcodes that contained ambiguous sites if the `--stats` option is included.
 Sites are determined to be ambiguous if nucleotides in the same position do not pass the majority threshold specified by the `--threshold` parameter.
 If the `--stats` option is not included, the `below_threshold_Ncount.txt` file will not be generated.

+ **Example input/output files:**
+ The example input files provided are located in the `input` folder and hold the `--highQual` and `--inputSeqs` files from the simulated H2B library.